Bridgestone Arena: Events

 The venue has also hosted numerous concerts and religious gatherings.
 Beginning in 2006, the Country Music Association Awards have been held in the arena, after the awards show moved from the Grand Ole Opry House with a one-year stop in New York City at Madison Square Garden in 2005.

 The arena has held a list of UFC events, beginning with UFC Fight Night: Condit vs. Kampmann on April 1, 2009.
 The UFC returned to the venue on January 20, 2012 for UFC on FX: Guillard vs. Miller.
 On August 8, 2015, the arena held UFC Fight Night: Teixeira vs. Saint Preux.
 Two years later, the venue hosted UFC Fight Night: Swanson vs. Lobov on April 22, 2017.
 The arena hosted UFC Fight Night: Thompson vs. Pettis on March 23, 2019.
 The UFC returned to the arena five years later for UFC on ESPN: Sandhagen vs. Font on August 5, 2023.

 The venue most recently hosted UFC on ESPN: Lewis vs. Teixeira on July 12, 2025.

 Due to the 2012–13 NHL lockout, the Predators did not host any games that season until January 19, 2013.
 Instead, the arena hosted a Southern Professional Hockey League preseason game between the only other Tennessee pro hockey franchise, the Knoxville Ice Bears, and their cross-border rivals Huntsville Havoc on October 20.

-On May 29–31, 2025, Bridgestone Arena debuted the Music City Rodeo, Nashville's first complete rodeo sanctioned by the Professional Rodeo Cowboys Association (PRCA).
-Each day's rodeo performance is followed by a concert by a famous country music act.
-The inaugural event featured Reba McEntire, Jelly Roll, and Tim McGraw, respectively.
+Every late May since 2025, Bridgestone Arena has hosted the Music City Rodeo, Nashville's own annual rodeo sanctioned by the Professional Rodeo Cowboys Association (PRCA).
+The three-day event consists of a daily rodeo performance followed by a concert by a famous country music artist.